Caesars Promo Code: Get a free bet up to $1250 on Today's NBA Games

 Which NBA Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

-Tonight, there are plenty of NBA teams in action to kick off a new week.
-One matchup that stands out features two of the best teams in the East.
-The Brooklyn Nets come into Cleveland on an eight-game winning streak to take on the Cavaliers.
-The Nets are the fifth seed right now behind Kevin Durant and Kyrie Irving, just half a game behind the fourth-seeded Cavs, who are led by Donovan Mitchell.
+Tonight, there are a lot of NBA teams in action, and today's slate is highlighted by an intriguing matchup in the West.
+The Suns finished as the #1 seed last year, but they're down to fifth this year with several key players going down to injury.
+Now their star Devin Booker is out at least for tonight's contest against Ja Morant and the third-seeded Grizzlies, who will look to shake off their Christmas day defeat.

-There are many bets you can make across the entire NBA tonight, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.
+There are 20 total NBA teams playing as well, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.

 Up To $1,250 Back On Your First Bet + 1000 Tier Credits + 1000 Reward Credits® with Caesars Sportsbook